dart-lang/pub-dev/doc/api.md

 This document describes the officially supported API of the `pub.dev` site.
-`pub.dev` may expose API endpoints that are available publicly, but unless they are documented here, we don't consider them as officially supported, and may change or remove them without any notice.
+`pub.dev` may expose API endpoints that are available publicly, but unless they are documented here, we don't consider them as officially supported, and may change or remove them without notice.

 Changes to the officially supported `pub.dev` API will be announced at [Dart announce][announce].